top of page

 Photo by Kalum Carter

-Working in diverse communities, cultures and environments continue to inspire her.
-She frequently works in Malaysia, China, France and the UK, and has also previously worked in Indonesia, Hong Kong, Italy, India and Canada.
-Currently based in Bristol, UK.
+Working across cultures and environments continues to inspire me.
+I regularly work in Malaysia, China, France and the UK, with past projects in Indonesia, Hong Kong, Italy, India and Canada.
+I am currently based in Bristol, UK.

 bottom of page